Dennis Bridge

 The Dennis Bridge is a steel truss road bridge that carries Hastings River Drive across the Hastings River, near Port Macquarie, New South Wales, Australia.
 The bridge carried the Pacific Highway from December 1961 until November 2017, when it was replaced by the (new) Hastings River Bridge, a concrete road bridge.
 The Dennis Bridge is managed by the Port Macquarie-Hastings Council.

 History

 The Dennis Bridge was opened in December 1961 as part of a project to replace the Blackmans Point ferry across the Hastings River and to bypass Port Macquarie.
 As well as the Dennis Bridge, this project included a 10 km deviation of the Pacific Highway and a 3 km connecting road from the old to the new highway route, Hastings River Drive.

-The bridge was named after Department of Main Roads engineer Spencer Dennis, and is one of a series of steel truss bridges of standardised design erected by the then-Department of Main Roads in the 1950s and 1960s, predominantly across the wide coastal rivers of New South Wales.
+The bridge was named after Department of Main Roads engineer Spencer Dennis, and is one of a series of steel truss bridges of standardised design erected by the Department of Main Roads in the 1950s and 1960s, predominantly across the wide coastal rivers of New South Wales.